A comprehensive guide to brand strategy

 Myth 2: You don’t really need to brand yourself or your business

-Some of my clients come to me out of frustration because they struggle to make progress against their goals but keep seeing peers obtaining high profile sponsorships, rapidly growing their clientele and customers, and getting press mentions, etc.
+Some of our clients come to us out of frustration because they struggle to make progress against their goals but keep seeing peers obtaining high profile sponsorships, rapidly growing their clientele and customers, and getting press mentions, etc.

 Your online presence is the first, and sometimes only, impression that people have of you.
 This is a very important component of your brand strategy and the most pressing of many reasons why you shouldn’t put it off.